 Heat stroke can affect everyone.
-However, taking into account the warm and humid environments in which races can participate, and the strenuous exercise required, athletes can be very vulnerable.
+However, given the hot and humid environments in which races can participate, and the strenuous exercise required, athletes can be very vulnerable.

-We begin to sweat more than we drink; The athletes, in a hot environment, You can get to sweat from 1 to 2 liters per hour.
+We begin to sweat more than we drink; Athletes, in a hot environment, You can get to sweat from 1 to 2 liters per hour.

-Once the heat stroke is detected, in an initial phase, it is very likely that most athletes treated in time, can return to compete / train safely even in a few minutes.
+Once heat stroke is detected, at an early stage, most athletes treated on time will most likely be able to return to competing / training safely even within a few minutes.